ABOUT

 Development/Provincial Team

 Advanced riders who want to progress their skill in the area of competitive freestyle snowboarding should consider the Development or Provincial Teams.
-The teams spends time travelling to different locations, training in Alberta and British Columbia, and organize trips to provincial resorts and competitions.
+The teams spend time travelling to different locations, training and competing in Saskatchewan, Alberta and British Columbia.

 Athletes will have a heavy focus on freestyle competitions, and work with freestyle development coaches on mental preparation, competition format, and developing tricks and runs.
-Athletes who participate on the Development Team will also have the opportunity to train with the Provincial Team members and coaches.
-Both Development Team and Provincial Team athletes may have the opportunity to try out for the Canada Winter Games SK snowboard team.
+Athletes on the Development Team will also have the opportunity to train with the Provincial Team.
+Both Development Team and Provincial Team athletes may have the opportunity to try out for the Canada Winter Games SK Snowboard Team.

 COACHING STAFF